66-m/sorting-visualizer/README.md

 ### Building the Code:

-1. Make sure your installed [JDK](https://jdk.java.net/19/) is at least version 14 and your [environment variables](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux) are set.
-2. Open a Terminal in the project folder and execute:
+1. Open a Terminal in the project folder and execute:

         .\build

-3. Run the compiled jar with
+2. Run the compiled jar with

         .\run